jarmandomtz/examples-terraform-repo/12ECS-ALB-DockerImage/README.md

 ## Application dockerization
 Reference,
-- official AWS Docker image.
+- Official AWS Docker image.
 You can read more about this at http://amzn.to/2jnmklF.

 Steps
 - Pull alphine image from docker registry